 Exempt Employee May Not Want to Work 40 Hours

-They may really want to work only 35 hours a week.
+They may want to work only 35 hours a week.
 You can say no. Or, you can say, “That's fine, but we'll cut your salary to match.”
-This is perfectly legitimate—you calculated their salary based on a 40 hour work week.
+It is perfectly legitimate—you calculated their salary based on a 40 hour work week.
 If she's only going to work 35, a pay cut is in order.
 They may decide they'd rather work 40 hours and keep the full salary.

 A whole host of other issues may be going on, but the important issue is that you must make sure that your expectations match hers.
 It's up to you to tell her that you need a change and then follow through to make sure it happens.

 And keep in mind, while you can't dock an exempt employee's pay, you can fire an exempt employee for not working the required number of hours.
 It's the last resort, but sometimes you need to fire the employee.
 Someone who takes advantage of a kind boss isn't a good employee.